bbuchsbaum/deflist/README.md

 status](https://travis-ci.com/bbuchsbaum/deflist.svg?branch=master)](https://travis-ci.com/bbuchsbaum/deflist)
 <!-- badges: end -->

-The goal of deflist is to …
+The goal of `deflist` is to provide a list-like object for which element access is routed through a user-supplied function.
+This can be used, for example, when list-like syntax is required but one cannot afford to hold all elements in memory at once.

 ## Installation

-You can install the released version of deflist from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of `deflist` from [CRAN](https://CRAN.R-project.org) with:

 ``` r